saithasai/Car-sales-analysis/README.md

 ### Approach Used:

-Exploratory Data Analysis (EDA): - Data cleaning,Data analysing,Data visualising in tabular form Exploratory data analysis is done to answer the following questions :
+Exploratory Data Analysis (EDA): - Data cleaning,Data analysing,Data visualising in tabular form Exploratory data analysis is done to answer the following business questions that may arise :

 ### Generic questions
 1)How many cars